 Kibale Forest National Park

 Kidepo Valley is one of the most spectacular parks in Uganda.
-This isolated and rugged wilderness is situated in the far north, bordering south Sudan. it is home to a variety of wildlife and birds.
+This isolated and rugged wilderness is situated in the far north, bordering South Sudan. it is home to a variety of wildlife and birds.
 The park has spectacular mountains and savannah landscapes.

 Mount Elgon is an extinct volcano located on the eastern part of Uganda on the border with Kenya.
 Most of the area is covered with typical Afro-montane vegetation complete with giant groundsels and bamboo forests.
-Many travellers find Mt Elgon an exciting alternative to the more strenuous climbs in East Africa.
+Many travelers find Mt Elgon an exciting alternative to the more strenuous climbs in East Africa.
 Its slopes enchant visitors with caves, hot springs, waterfalls and abundant game.

 Lake Victoria is one of the Great Lakes of Africa.
 It is the world’s second-largest fresh-water lake and is widely accepted to be the main source of the Nile.
-Rivers from large areas of western Kenya, northern Tanzania, Burundi and Rwanda gather in this shallow (only 80 m / 262 ft) lake and begin their journey (as the Victoria Nile River) to the Mediterranean Sea.
+Rivers from large areas of western Kenya, northern Tanzania, Burundi,and Rwanda gather in this shallow (only 80 m / 262 ft) lake and begin their journey (as the Victoria Nile River) to the Mediterranean Sea.